Award Winning Cancer Care

 Radiation therapy is available through Cayuga Medical Center Radiation Therapy, which is located in a state-of-the-art facility adjacent to the medical center.
-Leading-edge technology (such as respiratory gating for patients with lung and breast cancer), clinical trials, and our affiliation with Roswell Park Cancer Institute ensure that radiation therapy patients have access to the latest radiation therapy protocols.
+Leading-edge technology (such as respiratory gating for patients with lung and breast cancer) as well as clinical trials ensure that radiation therapy patients have access to the latest radiation therapy protocols.
 The Cayuga Cancer Center also participates in the Radiation Therapy Oncology Group (RTOG), which is a national clinical cooperative funded by the National Cancer Institute.
 The mission of RTOG is to improve the quality of life of patients diagnosed with cancer.
-The radiation oncologist at Cayuga Medical Center is a Roswell Park physician.

 Oncology nurse navigation is associated with higher patient satisfaction and improved rates of screening and follow-up among cancer patients, which can result in earlier identification of new or recurring cancers.
 The oncology nurse navigators are registered nurses whose clinical expertise guides patients through the cancer continuum of care.
 This is done by working in partnership with multidisciplinary team members to provide timely screening, diagnosis, treatment, and supportive services.
 The oncology nurse navigators are here to help patient by assisting to remove barriers to health care.